aehm03/gradoopquickstart/README.md

     <version>1.3.1</version>
 </dependency>
 ```
-Now you are able to run your first gradoop application.
+Now you are able to run your gradoop application.

-### Creating a sample Graph
+### Creating an example graph
 In the following examples we will work with a rather simple graph, so each operation and its
 results can easily be understood and visualized.
 Consider the following graph collections that consists of three logical graphs, describing two groups of friends.